asteriosk/web/index.md

 <h5>News</h5>

 <section markdown="1">
+- June 2022: I was awarded the VIDI grant (800K) from NWO!
+The funding will allow me to build a transactional actor-like Cloud programming model on top of dataflow systems!
+- June 2022: I was promoted to Associate Professor.
 - October 2021: I have prepared a <a href="https://www.youtube.com/watch?v=jMmEDPGeh0w">video</a> for this year's Flink Forward.
 I pretty much describe what I am up to in the last couple of years.
 - August 2021: <a href="https://delftdata.github.io/valentine">Valentine</a> was presented in this year's ICDE 2021 and demoed in VLDB 2021.
 - June 2021: We received the best <a href="https://dl.acm.org/doi/10.1145/3465480.3466920">paper</a> award in <a href="https://2021.debs.org">ACM DEBS 2021</a>, for our work on <a href="https://github.com/delftdata/flink-statefun-transactions">implementing</a> implementing transactions on Flink's Statefun.